 Elgarís Short Orchestral Works - Salut díamour, Chansons de Nuit and de Matin, the ĎCanto Popolareí from In the South and so on: all popular and much played works which surely hold no secrets - or so we thought when embarking on this volume.
-At least we could claim the first publication in full score of Carissima, Rosemary and Mina.
+At least we could claim the first publication in full score of Carissima and Rosemary.
 But how wrong could we be?
 Thanks in no small part to the irrepressible energy of our editor David Lloyd-Jones, the volume has revealed secret after secret:

 - It was during the editing of the volume of orchestral songs that we realised that Elgarís intention in providing an orchestral accompaniment for Pleading was to create not an orchestral song but an orchestral miniature, better housed in this volume.
 The wistful air to Elgarís arrangement makes it an appropriate companion to Sospiri, but it is clear from his ingenious score, making provision for any one of a number of instruments to take the solo part, that he was hoping for another financial success following in the footsteps of the ĎCanto Popolareí.